UKCloud/documentation/articles/openstack/ostack-gs.md

 ## Logging in to the OpenStack Horizon dashboard

+To manage your OpenStack projects, you can log in to the OpenStack Horizon dashboard via our single sign on service, using your UKCloud Portal credentials.
+Additionally, if you've set up two-factor authentication (2FA) in the Portal, when logging in using your Portal credentials, you'll be prompted for a 2FA code.

-1. Go to the URL provided in your welcome email.
+1. Go to the URL provided in your welcome email, for example, `https://cor00005.cni.ukcloud.com/`.

-    The examples in this guide use `https://cor00005.cni.ukcloud.com/`.

-2. Enter your login credentials and click **Connect**.
+2. Enter your UKCloud Portal login credentials and click **Connect**.

     ![Horizon login page](images/ostack-horizon-login.png)

+3. If you've set up two-factor authentication (2FA) in the Portal, you'll be prompted for a 2FA code.

-3. After logging in, the first screen you'll see is the *Overview* page.
+4. After logging in, the first screen you'll see is the *Overview* page.

     From here you can get a summary of your project and view your resource usage and the quotas configured on the project.

     ![Horizon Overview page](images/ostack-horizon-welcome.png)

+For more information about the Horizon dashboard, see the [*Red Hat OpenStack Platform 10 Introduction to the OpenStack Dashboard*](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/10/pdf/introduction_to_the_openstack_dashboard/Red_Hat_OpenStack_Platform-10-Introduction_to_the_OpenStack_Dashboard-en-US.pdf).

 ## Creating your network infrastructure